Civil Rights and Religious Groups Urge Federal Appeals Court to Affirm That Maine Need Not Fund Religious Education

 In addition, teachers at both schools must be born-again Christians “who know the Lord Jesus Christ as Savior.”
 And Temple Academy requires teachers to sign an employment agreement stating that “God recognize[s] homosexuals and other deviants as perverted.”

 “Maine residents should never be forced to support religious education or discrimination,” said Alex J. Luchenitser, associate legal director of Americans United for Separation of Church and State.
 “Diverting public funds to those uses would violate the religious freedom of taxpayers, parents, and students.”

-Signers to the amicus brief include the ACLU, ACLU of Maine, Americans United for Separation of Church and State, ADL (Anti-Defamation League), American Atheists, Central Conference of American Rabbis, Hindu American Foundation, Interfaith Alliance Foundation, Men of Reform Judaism, National Council of Jewish Women, People for the American Way Foundation, Reconstructionist Rabbinical Association, Union for Reform Judaism, Women of Reform Judaism, and Maine taxpayers Susan Marcus, James Torbert and Theta Torbert.
+The full lists of signers to the amicus brief includes the ACLU, ACLU of Maine, Americans United for Separation of Church and State, ADL (Anti-Defamation League), Americans Atheists, Central Conference of American Rabbis, Hindu American Foundation, Interfaith Alliance Foundation, Men of Reform Judaism, National Council of Jewish Women, People for the American Way Foundation, Reconstructionist Rabbinical Association, Union for Reform Judaism, Women of Reform Judaism, and Maine taxpayers Susan Marcus, James Torbert, and Theta Torbert.